 SHINE

 Yell bit Mom on the shoulder, so Mom finally kicked her punk-ass out.
 Mom made me put on rubber gloves and inspect the wound for signs of infection with a miniature flashlight and a magnifying glass.
-The wound was a perfect oval as if Yell had attacked with a precision cutting instrument and not her teeth.
-There was discoloration—red, green, and purple like weatherbeaten aluminum—but there was no pus, no gangrene.
+The wound was a perfect oval, as if Yell had attacked with a precision cutting instrument and not her teeth.
+There was discoloration—red, green, and purple like weather-beaten aluminum—but there was no pus, no gangrene.
 Funky tufts of fur didn’t sprout from Mom’s face, nor did she become a zombie.
 One day later, Yell’s stuff was jammed in garbage bags and boxes, and two days after that Mom organized a yard sale.
 I lugged grimy folding tables out of the basement, and Mom made placards, even busted out that fine and sophisticated calligraphy she learned at the Y.

 She earned ten bucks off an old lady who haggled over Yell’s antique hand mirror for a solid hour.
-Mom closed up shop when a crusty white dude with only 2.5 teeth in his head asked: ot any gently used stockings?
+Mom closed up shop when a crusty white dude with only 2.5 teeth in his head asked: Got any gently used stockings?
 I’d take garters, too.
-Three days after that, Yell’s stuff was back in her room, haircare products categorized by severity of kink, Freak ‘Em dresses hung with respect.
+Three days after that, Yell’s stuff was back in her room, hair-care products categorized by severity of kink, Freak ‘Em dresses hung with respect.

 Two more days after that, Mom sighed and told me, “Avery, you need to go find your sister.”

 Why’d I have to go?
 I wasn’t the one who put her ass out, and really, I was enjoying the peace.
-With Yell gone, I didn’t have to referee between her and Mom, or put up with her lousy boyfriends pissing on toilet seats, jerking off on the couch cushions, and calling me a scrubor did I have to compile and catalogue the various death threats Yell attracted from ugly, bald-headed girls.
+With Yell gone, I didn’t have to referee fistfights between her and Mom, or put up with her lousy boyfriends pissing on toilet seats, jerking off on the couch cushions, and calling me a scrub.
+Nor did I have to compile and catalogue the various death threats Yell attracted from ugly, bald-headed girls.

 I was a sixteen-year-old slacker and wanted to spend my weekend playing videogames, killing ogres and saving kingdoms, and not bumming through the streets looking for my dumb-ass sister.